-Metrics Weight Due Date Participation 20% Attendance and participation in class discussion is recorded each week and credit given to attendees.
-Weekly homework assignments 80% Thirteen assignments given equal weight.
+Metrics Weight Due Date

+Weekly homework assignments 100% (~8% apiece) Thirteen assignments are given equal weight.
 Each assignment is due at the start of the following laboratory class.

 Total 100%

 REQUIRED TEXTBOOKS AND MATERIALS

 There is no required textbook for this course.
 Software manuals will be made available by the instructor for student reference.